 CBG for Bladder Problems

-A 2015 study on cannabinoids for bladder dysfunction found that they are capable of reducing acetylcholine-induced bladder contractions in mice.
-Among all of the cannabinoids tested, CBG was one of the most effective, along with Δ9-tetrahydrocannabivarin (THCV).
+A 2015 study on cannabinoids for bladder dysfunction found that they can reduce acetylcholine-induced bladder contractions in mice.
+Among all the cannabinoids tested, CBG was one of the most effective, along with Δ9-tetrahydrocannabivarin (THCV).
 CBG has also been shown to reduce these contractions in human subjects.

 Other Uses for CBG